Tree Spotters Program

 Do you love spending time outdoors?
 Would you like to learn more about the Arnold Arboretum’s trees?
 Would you enjoy connecting with the Arboretum ecologists and fellow citizen science volunteers?

 To learn more about citizen science and phenology, visit the National Phenology Network, or to learn about the Arnold Arboretum, check our site here.
-You can visit this page for updates on Spring 2016 training sessions.
+You can visit this page for updates on the 2017 events and training sessions.
 All experience levels are welcome.
 Free snacks and fun activities included!

 At the training sessions, you'll learn about phenology, exploring the observation methods we use while getting hands-on experience with one of the ten tree species we're tracking.
 Tree Spotters volunteers can plan on participating in the program by visiting the Arboretum two or more times each month from May through mid-November for a one- to two-hour tree-spotting session.
 You can do this on your own, with friends and family, or with other volunteers.
 A Nature's Notebook Observation Deck will provide you with your own personal data repository, allowing you to see the phenology patterns you've recorded from across the season!